hany606/Tensegrity-Robotics/src/dev/legz/gym-tensegrity/README.md

 # gym-Leg agent

-This folder is the same structure as the agents that described in OpenAI gym.
-This folder will include the OpenAI agent for the tensegrity leg
+gym_tensegirty: contians the environment of the agent for the tensegrity leg that compatible with OpenAI gym environments.

-## Status \& problems:

-*

-## Problems that has been fixed:

-*
+learning_scripts: contains the Reinforcement Learning algorithms that are used.

-## Future:
+## Convention:

 * varibles : underscore_case
 * Functions: cammelCase